EricMFink/ProfessionalResponsibility/_outlines/AttorneyClientRelationship.md

 Lawyer, a partner in the Smith Law Firm, represents A in litigation.
 When A receives a document production request, A instructs Lawyer to destroy some relevant documents.
 Lawyer explains to A that such destruction is illegal and unethical, but A insists that Lawyer destroy the documents.

-- What are Lawyer’s ethical obligations?
+- What are Lawyer's ethical obligations?
 - May A fire Lawyer and, if so, does Lawyer have any recourse?

 Lawyer represents A in a large business transaction.
 Over the past few years, Lawyer has become addicted to illegal drugs.
 The addiction has reached a point where Lawyer is unable to concentrate for more than a few minutes at a time.
-A’s business transaction is very complicated and will take nearly one hundred hours to complete.
+A's business transaction is very complicated and will take nearly one hundred hours to complete.

-- What are Lawyer’s ethical obligations?
+- What are Lawyer's ethical obligations?

 ## Permissive Withdrawal